Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: General Formulations

 \end{theorem}

+\begin{proof} Substituting $\omega^r= \rho^r $ in \eqref{eq:Re_tr_diffform}, the left-hand side gives $d \int\nolimits_{\Omega(\C)} \rho^r$, the exterior derivative of a $0$-form, equivalent to its differential.
+By normalization \eqref{eq:prob_form_constr}, this vanishes for all $\C$.
+Eq.\ \eqref{eq:Liouville_diffform} follows from \eqref{eq:Re_tr_diffform} and the fundamental lemma of the calculus of variations (in an exterior calculus formulation), for all choices of compactly supported continuous and continuously differentiable probability forms $\rho^r$. \end{proof}

 Eq.\ \eqref{eq:Liouville_diffform} can be interpreted as a {\it generalized parametric Liouville equation}, which expresses the local conservation of the probability $r$-form under the (intrinsic) variation of its conditions.
-The solution to \eqref{eq:Liouville_diffform} can be written as $\rho^r_{\C}=\hat{P}_{\C} \, \rho^r_{\0}$, which defines an exterior Perron-Frobenius operator $\hat{P}_{\C}$.
-From the moment \eqref{eq:gen_constr}, this will have an adjoint exterior Koopman operator $\hat{{K}}_{\C}$ defined by the observable map $\beta_{\C}=\hat{{K}}_{\C} \, \beta_{\0}$.
+We also recognise \eqref{eq:Liouville_diffform} as a multiparameter extension of the Cartan relation of exterior calculus \citep[e.g.][]{Frankel_2013}, applied to a probability form.
+Its solution can be written as $\rho^r_{\C}=\hat{P}_{\C} \, \rho^r_{\0}$, which defines an exterior Perron-Frobenius operator $\hat{P}_{\C}$.
+From the submanifold average \eqref{eq:submanifold_average}, this will have an adjoint exterior Koopman operator $\hat{{K}}_{\C}$ defined by the observable map $\obsss_{\C}=\hat{{K}}_{\C} \, \obsss_{\0}$.

+{\bf Augmented Liouville Theorem and Operators on a Manifold:} As discussed, in many systems the field $\V$ is also a function of $\C$.
+Using the augmented Reynolds transport theorem \eqref{eq:Re_tr_diffform_aug}, we can extract the theorem:

+\begin{theorem} Let $\rho^r$ be a field of probability $r$-forms in an $n$-dimensional orientable differentiable manifold $M^n$, defined as in Theorem \ref{thm:Liouville_eq_ext_calc}.
+Let $\V$ be a vector or tensor field in the $r$-dimensional submanifold $\Omega(\C)$ in $M^n$, a function of the local coordinates and also of $\C$.
+For each point in $\Omega(\C)$ and all $\C$: